Estadio Monumental (Buenos Aires): Concerts

-Aerosmith performed at the stadium in 2007 on Quilmes Rock show.
-The attendance was over 70,000 Spectators.
-The festival included the following bands Keane, Evanescence, Velvet Revolver, Bad Religion, The Psychedelic Furs.
+Aerosmith performed at the stadium in 2007 as part of the Quilmes Rock festival.
+The concert was attended by over 70,000 people.
+The festival also featured Keane, Evanescence, Velvet Revolver, Bad Religion and The Psychedelic Furs.

 The Police performed at Estadio Monumental on 1 and 2 December 2007 during their Reunion Tour.
-In 2008, the band released the live CD/DVD Certifiable that was recorded during this concerts.
+In 2008, the band released the live CD/DVD Certifiable that was recorded during these concerts.

 In 2009 the British band Oasis presented one of the biggest concerts in their history.
 Noel Gallagher and the Argentine public shared an emotional moment, playing "Don't Look Back in Anger".

-AC/DC performed three sold-out shows in December 2009, during their Black Ice World Tour.
-These shows were filmed and released on the DVD and Blu-ray Live at River Plate, in May 2011.
+AC/DC performed three sold-out shows in December 2009 during their Black Ice World Tour.
+These shows were filmed and released on the DVD Live at River Plate in May 2011.
 In November 2012, they released a live album of the second of the three shows, which happened on 4 December.
+The band is set to perform again on 23 March 2026 as part of their Power Up Tour.

-New Jersey rockers Bon Jovi have played the stadium numerous times, most recently in 2010 as part of The Circle Tour.
+Bon Jovi have played at the stadium numerous times, most recently in 2010 as part of The Circle Tour.

-The band Coldplay performed at the stadium on 26 February 2010 during Viva la Vida Tour.
+Coldplay performed at the stadium on 26 February 2010 during the Viva la Vida Tour.
 They returned in 2022 and played a record-breaking ten shows as part of their Music of the Spheres World Tour, the most of any musical act at the stadium.
-These shows were on 25, 26, 28 and 29 October and 1, 2, 4, 5, 7 and 8 November.
-Throughout all of the shows, the band brought in 626,841 spectators in total, as well as 49.7 Million dollars of box score revenue, which is the most in Latin America's concert history.
+The shows were attended by a total of 626,841 spectators for a total box score revenue of $49.8 million, a record in Latin American concert history.

-In May 2011, Miley Cyrus brought her Gypsy Heart Tour which sold out in a week, filling the stadium with 65,000 people, becoming the third female artist to fill the stadium after Shakira and Madonna.
+In May 2011, Miley Cyrus brought her Gypsy Heart Tour which sold out in a week, filling the stadium with 65,000 people and becoming the third female artist to sell out the stadium after Shakira and Madonna.

-Roger Waters performed nine concerts at the stadium in March 2012, during which he and his band performed The Wall in its entirety on their 2010-2012 The Wall Live tour.
+Roger Waters performed nine concerts at the stadium in March 2012 as part of his The Wall Live tour.
+Waters played the eponymous album in its entirety at all the shows.
 Kiss played on 3 September 1994; 14 March 1997; 10 April 1999; 5 April 2009 and 7 November 2012.
 The 2009 concert was recorded and eventually released as a live six song DVD included on the Sonic Boom three disc package.
 Lady Gaga performed a sold-out show here for her tour The Born This Way Ball on 16 November 2012.

 The Monsters of Rock festival was held in the stadium in 1994 and 1999 with Kiss, Black Sabbath, Slayer, Metallica, and Sepultura.
 Metallica again performed at the stadium in 2010 in the World Magnetic Tour.

 Iron Maiden performed at the venue on 27 September 2013 as part of the Maiden England World Tour.
 The British metallers performed for over 60,000 people in a 145-minute show.